-Quizzes: There will be 4 quizzes, the lowest score of which will be dropped (i.e., only 3 will count towards the final grade).
+Ouizzes: There will be 4 quizzes, the lowest score of which will be dropped (i.e., only 3 will count towards the final grade).
 The 3 best quiz scores will account for a combined 60% of the final grade (20% each).
-Each quiz will cover course material presented in the lectures in the few weeks of lectures prior to the quiz.
+Each quiz will cover course material presented in the lectures in the week(s) of lectures prior to the quiz.
 Check the Canvas webpage for specific lectures/slides that will be covered on each quiz.
 Make-up quizzes will only be considered for medical and personal emergencies; please talk to Dr. Brewer BEFORE the exam about the possibility of taking a makeup quiz.
 The dates during which each quiz will be available online are posted on Canvas.
-Note that during summer session the course moves very quickly, so you will have a quiz most week of the course.
+Quizzes will be monitored online using the Respondus lockdown browser system.
+A practice quiz is available to test out your computer set up with Respondus.
+If you have problems with Respondus or you do not have access to a webcam or appropriate computer hardware, please talk to Dr. Brewer to work out other options.

-Final Examination: This exam is not cumulative in the current remote setting, but it is mandatory (i.e., cannot be dropped), and will account for 40% of the final grade.
-The final exam will cover the lecture material after Quiz 4 and will consist of true/false, matching, and multiple choice questions worth a total of 50 points.
-The exam will be available for several days during finals week; specific dates for exam availability are posted on Canvas.
+Final Examination: This exam is mandatory (i.e., cannot be dropped), and will account for 40% of the final grade.
+The final exam will consist of true/false, matching, and multiple choice questions.
+The final exam will also be monitored online using the Respondus lockdown browser system.
+The exam will be available for several days during finals week; specific dates for exam availability will be posted on Canvas.